viamrobotics/docs/docs/extend/modular-resources/examples/triton.md

 ### Attributes

-In addition to the attributes available for any `MLModel` service built into the Viam RDK, the following attributes are available for the MLModel service `viam:mlmodelservice:triton`:
+The following attributes are available for the MLModel service `viam:mlmodelservice:triton`:

 <!-- prettier-ignore -->
 | Name | Type | Inclusion | Description |